Vinayak Damodar Savarkar: London years

-In London, Savarkar got involved with organisations such as India House and the Free India Society.
-He also published books advocating complete Indian independence by revolutionary means.
+In London, Savarkar associated with India House, a centre of Indian nationalist and revolutionary activity.
+During his time there, he was involved in anticolonial political activities and the dissemination of revolutionary literature.
+British authorities subsequently identified him as a figure within the Indian revolutionary movement and arrested him in 1910 in connection with his alleged involvement in revolutionary activities.
 One of the books he published called The Indian War of Independence about the Indian Rebellion of 1857 was banned by the British colonial authorities.

 Savarkar was influenced by the life and thinking of Italian nationalist leader, Giuseppe Mazzini.
-During his stay in London, Savarkar translated Mazzini's biography in Marathi.
+During his stay in London, Savarkar translated Mazzini's biography into Marathi.
 He also influenced thinking of a fellow student called Madanlal Dhingra.
 In 1909, Dhingra assassinated Curzon Wyllie, a colonial officer.
 It is alleged by Mark Juergensmeyer that Savarkar supplied the gun which Dhingra used.
 Juergensmeyer further alleged that Savarkar supplied the words for Dhingra's last statement before he went to the gallows for the murder.
 Savarkar met Mohandas Gandhi for the first time in London shortly after Curzon-Wyllie's assassination.
-During his stay, Gandhi debated Savarkar and other nationalists in London on the futility of fighting the colonial state through acts of terrorism and guerilla warfare.
+During his stay, Gandhi debated Savarkar and other nationalists in London on the futility of fighting the colonial state through acts of terrorism and guerrilla warfare.